janko/image_processing/doc/minimagick.md

 ```

 All other options given will be interpreted as direct options to be applied
-before the image is loaded.
+before the image is loaded (see [Reading JPEG Control Options] for some
+examples).

 ```rb
 ImageProcessing::MiniMagick